Jason-Whitmore/jpf/docs/Examples.md

 ## NeuralNetwork

-## nnquadratic
+### nnquadratic

-The nnquadratic example demonstrates basic neural network construction, training, evaluation, as well as saving a model to disk and loading back into memory.
+The nnquadratic example demonstrates basic neural network construction, training, evaluation, as well as saving a model to disk and loading it back into memory.
 A standard 2 hidden layer neural network is created with an input vector and output vector of size 1.
 A simple training dataset of f(x) = x^2 for x in (-10, 10) is created to train the neural network on.
 Every epoch the training loss will be evaluated and displayed to the user.
 Additionally, the model will make predictions on x in (-10, 10) every epoch and the outputs will be recorded.
 At the end of training, both the training loss data and the output data will be written to disk under the names nn_quadratic_output.csv, and nn_quadratic_loss.csv.

 The model saving/loading functionality will be tested, and the model will be saved to disk before being removed from memory.
 Then, a new model will be created from the disk file.
-The training loss before and after loading the model from disk will determine if the model saving and loading process was sucessful.
+The training loss before saving and after loading the model from disk will determine if the model saving and loading process was sucessful.